bazel-contrib/toolchains_llvm/README.md

 You can use the toolchain in your builds with `--crosstool_top=@llvm_toolchain//:toolchain`

-The toolchain should automatically detect your OS type, and use the right pre-built binary distribution from llvm.org.
-The detection is currently based on host OS, so docker based sandboxed builds, and remote execution builds can not be configured properly.
+The toolchain can automatically detect your OS type, and use the right pre-built binary distribution from llvm.org.
+The detection is currently based on host OS and is not perfect, so some distributions, docker based sandboxed builds, and remote execution builds will need toolchains configured manually through the `distribution` attribute.
+We expect the detection logic to grow through community contributions.
 We welcome PRs! :smile:

 For making changes to default settings for these toolchains, edit the CROSSTOOL.tpl file.
 The file is in ASCII protobuf format.